 ‘Let’s go.’
 Harry slipped past Sirius into the department.

-The corridor continued on beyond the ruined door, a long, hallway tiled and paved in gleaming, black slabs that reflected the light of the torches like glass.
-Harry followed the lights along, his footsteps echoing over and over in the cramped space.
+The corridor continued on beyond the ruined door, a long hallway tiled and paved in gleaming, black slabs that reflected the light of the torches like glass.
+Harry followed the lights, his footsteps echoing in the cramped space.

-Sirius swore and pulled him harshly to a halt.
+Sirius swore and yanked him to a halt.
 ‘It’s a circle.
 A loop.
 It just seems like a straight line.
 We’ve been walking around the same ten feet of corridor.’
 His godfather swept his wand at the nearest torch.

 The white flames guttered out all along the corridor, plunging them into the dark.